$46.71-$57.86 hourly / $8,095.78-$10,029.25 monthly / $97,149.36-$120,351.00 annual

 Monitors the entry of data related to approved projects and facilities inventory into the District's computerized reporting system.

-Provides ongoing management of construction/renovation projects representing the interests of college and District administrations including directions to the architect, engineer, and construction inspector, implementation of budget controls, project bid ability, construct ability, bid specifications, change orders, administration of various contracts, management of the inspection, and other project management requirements during the preliminary planning, documentation bidding, and construction phases of various projects.
+Provides ongoing management of multiple assigned construction/renovation projects representing the interests of college and District administrations including directions to the architect, engineer, and construction inspector, project design, implementation of budget controls, project bid ability, construct ability, bid specifications, change orders, administration of various contracts, management of the inspection, and other project management requirements during the preliminary planning, documentation bidding, and construction phases of various projects.

 Assists in the review and approval of contractors' proposed construction schedules.